Business Automation for Small Teams (2026 Guide)

 - Customer support: Chatwoot (open-source, self-hosted) or Intercom — see our full comparison (Chatwoot Cloud: 5% off with code

-- Browser automation: For scraping, QA, or web tasks that need a real browser, wire in Safari MCP via HTTP nodes
+- Browser automation: For web scraping, testing, or tasks that need a real browser, wire in Safari MCP

 - Scheduling: Cal.com (open-source) or Calendly